Women’s Health Gummies: The Real Reason They Work (or Don’t)

-The “Hidden Variable”: Post-Deposit Drift
+The Hidden Variable: Post-Deposit Drift

 In gummies, the actives don’t live in a dry, protected shell.
 They sit in a matrix where water activity, pH, oxygen exposure, and time can change the chemistry and the physical structure.
 If you don’t design for that, you end up chasing problems after launch.
+That’s the hidden work.

 Why Gummies Play by Different Rules

-Gummies are often exposed to multiple stressors during manufacturing-stressors that simply don’t exist (or aren’t as intense) in many other delivery forms.
+Gummies are often exposed to multiple stressors during manufacturing—stressors that just don’t exist (or aren’t as intense) in many other delivery forms.
 A typical gummy process can involve heat, hold times, acidification, and curing/drying, all while managing stickiness, flow, and uniform dosing.

 • Oxidation from oxygen exposure and reactive ingredients